apbianco/patch.init/README.md

 ## util/

-- `util.h`: `LOG_{INFO,WARN,ERROR}` helper functions.
+- `util.h`: `LOG_{INFO,WARN,ERROR,FATAL}` helper functions.
 Logging can be
   entirely disabled by not defining the `LOG_ON` macro (default). `f2a` methods help convert a float to a string for logging, with `FLOAT_PRECISION` digits.

-- `knobs.h`: Create individual `Knob` class instances with range compentation. `PrintIfChange` method allows you to obtain a reading of the knobs and can be used to adjust compensation values to your own device (use the raw values for the knob fully CCW, at mid course and fully CW.)
+- `knobs.h`: Create individual `Knob` class instances with range compentation. `PrintIfChange` and methods allow you to obtain a reading of the knobs and can be used to adjust compensation values to your own device (use the raw values for the knob fully CCW, at mid course and fully CW.)
+Then you can read fully compensated and scalled output and get an indication that the value has changed according to a chosen precision.

 - `led.h`: Use to control the visible LED (`CV_OUT_2`/`C1`). `MemorizeVoltage()` and